Joannsaj/quotes/IPcore/quotes/README.md

 #### By JOAN NANSAMBA

 ## Description
 This is an application that enables a user to create quotes and upvote or downvote on them.
-It also highlights the quote with the most upvotes.
+It also highlights the quote with the most upvotes.Users can also vote on already existing quotes.

 ## Setup/Installation Requirements
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.